 You may have been thinking of becoming a speaker for a while, but never really got around to putting your attention and focus on public speaking.
-I get it, it takes dedication and time to anything you want to succeed.
+I get it, it takes dedication and time to do anything you want to succeed.

-Professional speaking can be quite a time consuming activity, but it can also become another side to your business, revenue stream and whole professional career that reaps great rewards.
+Professional speaking can be quite a time-consuming activity, but it can also become another side to your business, revenue stream and whole professional career that reaps great rewards.

 So why is NOW the best time to start focusing on your speaking career?